Some good old scary books

-I read Let the Right One In after I’d seen both adaptations and I wouldn’t say I enjoyed it loads more as such but to cut a long story short (no pun intended) it’s just so much more horrific.
-The book goes into territory that neither movie would ever have dared and the subject matter goes way darker.
+I read Let the Right One In after I’d seen both film adaptations and I wouldn’t say I enjoyed it loads more as such – but it’s just so much more horrific.
+The book goes into territory that neither film would ever have dared with some seriously dark and twisted subject matter.
 It’s a fantastic debut novel – well written, gripping and also pretty gross.
-Which is always good.

 Of course we’re all familiar with this particular story – Oskar and Eli (or their apple pie cousins Owen and Abby), fangs, snow, bullies and blood.
 Oh and some angry cats.
-Yep it’s a great film.
 But in the original story the depravity goes waaaaaay further and though it’s horrible it’s also kind of awesome.

-It’s true I could have used any number of Stephen King novels for this post but I always remember – with genuine fondness – just how badly Salem’s Lot scared me the first time I read it.
+It’s true I could have used any number of Stephen King novels here but I always remember – with genuine fondness – just how badly Salem’s Lot scared me the first time I read it.
 I remember being in bed and literally having to stop reading because I was getting too freaked out.
 Imagining some horrible little vampire kid scratching at my window.

 M.R.
-James actually helped to formulate the creepy, crawling ghosts we know today in modern film and literature.
-Before James time, ghosts only really existed in gothic horror and were all ‘white sheets and rattling chains’.
-James wrote his ghost stories in a more contemporary style (and setting) which made his stories far more relatable to the reader which also made them scarier and more realistic.
+James actually helped formulate the creepy, crawling ghosts we know well today in modern film and literature.
+Before James, ghosts mainly existed in gothic fiction and were all ‘white sheets and rattling chains’.
+James wrote his ghost stories in a more contemporary style which made them more relatable to the reader.
+That in turn made them scarier – and more realistic.

-I used Collected Ghost Stories for illustrative purposes but there are tons of books around dedicated to his short stories and some publications may be cheaper than others.
+I used Collected Ghost Stories for illustrative purposes but there are tons of books around dedicated to his stories and some may be cheaper than others.
 It’s also worth mentioning that whilst I was writing this post I discovered a podcast dedicated to his stories – A Podcast to the Curious – that’s got to appeal to you hip, trendy, smart phone using bloggers, hasn’t it?
-And having listened to a few ‘creepy pastas’ on youtube I know how effective it is, listening to a scary story whilst sitting in a dark room.
-Ha, who am I kidding.
-I’ve never been brave enough to sit in a dark room whilst listening to a scary story!

-But whatever route you go down, you must be sure to read the story ‘Oh Whistle and I’ll Come to You, My Lad’ – it’s my personal favourite M.R.
-James and it’s really, really spooky.
+Whatever route you go down, you must be sure to read the story ‘Oh Whistle and I’ll Come to You, My Lad’ – it’s my personal favourite M.R.
+James and it’s really, really, really spooky.